-Access Mode Use the drop down list to choose a proper access mode.
-The details
+Access Mode

-There are three access modes provided for PPPoE, Static or
+Use the drop down list to choose a proper access mode.
+The details page of that mode will be popped up.
+If not, click Details Page for accessing the page to configure the settings.

-Dynamic IP and PPTP.
+There are three access modes provided for PPPoE, Static or Dynamic IP and PPTP/L2TP.